sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/video/index.md

 You can also change the constant rate factor (see [https://trac.ffmpeg.org/wiki/Encode/H.264#crf](https://trac.ffmpeg.org/wiki/Encode/H.264#crf)) to change the quality of the video.
 CRF is added in the second step (we first record the video as lossless as possible).

 ### Skip converting the video
 When you record a video, the video is first recorded with settings to make the video recording as fast as possible and with low overhead.
 Then the video is converted to a format that better works in most video players.
-If you want to speed up your tests, you may want to remove the video convertion, you can do that with <code>--browsertime.videoParams.convert false</code>.
+If you want to speed up your tests, you may want to remove the video conversion, you can do that with <code>--browsertime.videoParams.convert false</code>.

 ### Remove timer and metrics from the video
 The video will by default include a timer and show when visual metrics happens.
 If you want the video without any text/timer you just add <code>--browsertime.videoParams.addTimer false</code>.